nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 We then look at the time
 when these patch commit(s)
 were merged into the main codebase of Linux.
+If there were a memory alert
+in scan history dataset
-If Coverity had any memory alert on the involved files of the CVE, the alert should get fixed when the patch commit is merged
+on the involved files of the CVE, the alert should get fixed when the patch commit is merged
 (alert last appears before patch commit is merged, and get fixed after the merge).
-If there is such Coverity memory alerts on the involved files that get fixed when a CVE get fixed, we assume that Coverity had an alert relevant to the certain CVE.
+If there is such memory alerts on the involved files that get fixed when a CVE get fixed, we assume that the studied security tool had an alert relevant to the certain CVE.

-**Only for 15 CVEs (2.5%), we found there was a possible Coverity alert**.
+**Only for 15 CVEs (2.5%), we found there was a possible static analysis alert**.
-We further looked at the 15 cases manually by looking at the CVE description and type of the alert raised by Coverity.
+We further looked at the 15 cases manually by looking at the CVE description and type of the alert raised by the static analysis tool.
 For 12 cases,
 the alert type somewhat matches CVE description, while we could not determine such mataching